Herbert-Karl/Software-Engineering-I/Readme.md

 + None

 To-Do's:
-+ Make Seat an abtract class and extends other
++ Need to implement Logic and adjust Code to be fully functional
-+ BoardingControl print function hs unknown parameter
++ BoardingControl print function has unknown parameter (PassengerList)